 Because summer water levels can be extremely low and the light penetration from the mid-day sun is tough on the trout, morning and late afternoon and even the first few hours after dark can be a great time to fish simply because it is low light.

-These times may not have anything to do with the temperatures or the bugs, it can simply be that the trout are not as stressed by bright sunlight at dawn and dusk.
+These times may not have anything to do with the temperatures or the bugs, it can simply be that the trout are not as stressed by bright sunlight during the low light hours of dawn and dusk.

 The trout may also feel less vulnerable from prey like osprey or eagles so they might feed more freely and even feed closer to or on the surface.